 Section 2: The LSAT and Applications

-You’re not fully committed to the #lawlife until you’ve registered for the LSAT.
-That’s when it gets real!
-The LSAT is a beast, but we’ll go over the best strategies and LSAT prep resources to help you conquer it.
-Then, we’ll talk about the role your LSAT score plays in your law school application, as well as the other factors of your law school app—GPA, letters of recommendation, etc.
+You're not fully committed to the #lawlife until you've registered for the LSAT.
+That's when it gets real!
+The LSAT is a beast, but we'll go over the best strategies and LSAT prep resources to help your legal practice.
+Then, we'll talk about the role your LSAT score plays in your law school application, as well as the other factors of your law school app-GPA, letters of recommendation, etc.

 Section 3: LSAT and Law School News

-Once you understand the basics of the LSAT and the law school application process as an aspiring lawyer, we’re going to hit you with the latest news around the admissions process.
-You wouldn’t think standardized test updates are interesting, but there’s always some kind of tea surrounding the Law School Admissions Council (the people who make the LSAT) and law schools which can directly affect your law school dreams.
+Once you understand the basics of the LSAT and the law school application process as an aspiring lawyer, we're going to hit you with the latest news around the admissions process.
+You wouldn't think standardized test updates are interesting, but there's always some kind of tea surrounding the Law School Admissions Council (the people who make the LSAT) and law schools which can directly affect your law school dreams, as well as the dreams of other law school students.
 Staying informed and up-to-date on these changes will give you an edge over your peers.

 Section 4: Law School and the Bar

-No, we don’t mean an actual bar—though you likely will spend a lot of time in one during law school and your legal studies.
-After you graduate law school and receive your juris doctor degree, you will need to take the Bar exam before you can begin practicing as a lawyer.
+No, we don’t mean an actual bar—though you likely will spend a lot of time in one during law school and your legal studies, as many law students do.
+After you graduate from law school and receive your Juris doctor degree, you will need to take the Bar exam before you can begin practicing as a lawyer.
 The State Bar exam is an important part of your journey, so we want to make sure you understand what the American Bar Association is.

 Section 5: Navigating the Legal Industry

-And finally, once you’ve walked across the stage, received your law degree, and passed the bar, you’re ready to become a fully-fledged lawyer!
-Whether you’re aiming to be a business lawyer, human rights lawyer, criminal justice, legal education, corporate law, constitutional law, tax law, family law, or other type of attorney, I am sure you’re ready to hear about your starting salary?
-Spoiler: for some types of law, it’s going to be insane!
-However, understanding what the legal profession job market predictions are is also important when you’re considering becoming a lawyer.
+And finally, once you've walked across the stage, received your law degree, and passed the bar, you've received all of your educational requirements and are now ready to become a fully-fledged lawyer!
+Whether you're aiming to be a business lawyer, human rights lawyer, criminal justice, legal education, environmental law, corporate law, constitutional law, international law, tax law, health law, criminal law, family law, or another type of attorney, I am sure you're ready to hear about your starting salary?
+Spoiler: for some types of law, it's going to be insane!
+However, understanding what the legal profession job market predictions are is also important when you're considering becoming a lawyer.